aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/listcolumncollection/_index.md

 ---
 title: ListColumnCollection
 second_title: Aspose.Cells for Java API Reference
-description: Represents A collection of all the  objects in the specified ListObject object.
+description: Represents a list of all the  objects in the table.
 type: docs
 url: /java/com.aspose.cells/listcolumncollection/
 ---